• Skip to primary navigation

 • For a thicker sauce:- Use xanthan gum

-You can use soy sauce or tamari depending on your choice.
+You can use soy sauce or tamari, depending on your choice.
 If you want a thicker sauce, use xanthan gum.
-Use 1/2 tsp of xanthan gum to your hot teriyaki sauce.
-If you will add this after it's cooled down, the sauce will not turn thicker.
-Rest all ingredients and process is the same as this recipe.
-See how easily and quickly you can make your low carb sugar-free teriyaki sauce at home.
+Use ยฝ tsp of xanthan gum in your hot teriyaki sauce.
+If you add this after it's cooled down, the sauce will not turn thicker.
+The rest of the ingredients and process are the same as this recipe.
+See how easily and quickly you can make yourย low-carb, sugar-free teriyaki sauceย home.

 Is this sauce paleo?

-To make this homemade teriyaki sauce paleo, you need to substitute rice vinegar with apple cider vinegar.
-Also in place of corn starch, you have to use arrowroot for thickening the sauce.
-The rest process and ingredients will be the same.
+To make this homemade teriyaki sauce paleo, you must substitute rice vinegar with apple cider vinegar.
+Also, in place of cornstarch, you must use arrowroot to thicken the sauce.
+The rest of the process and ingredients will be the same.

 Ingredients:

-Low sodium gluten-free soy or tamari:- When you are looking for gluten-free teriyaki, tamari is on the list.
+Low sodium gluten-free soy or tamari:- Tamari is on the list when you are looking forย gluten-free teriyaki.
 If you are making for paleo, take coconut aminos.

-Brown Sugar/ Maple Syrup:- This adds to the sweetness of the sauce.
+Brown Sugar/ Maple Syrup:- This adds to the sauce's sweetness.
 You can add honey if you are not vegan.
-For low carb teriyaki sauce, you will like to substitute this sweetener with stevia or fruit sweetener.
-You will get these easily online also.
+You can substitute this sweetener with stevia or fruit sweetener for low-carb teriyaki sauce.
+These are readily available online.
 You can also make your sugar-free teriyaki sauce.

-Rice Vinegar:- Rice vinegar is a little sweet in taste.
-For keto and paleo substitute this vinegar with apple cider vinegar.
+Rice Vinegar:- Rice vinegar is a little sweet.
+For keto and paleo, substitute this vinegar with apple cider vinegar.

 Sesame Oil:- Sesame oil adds an intense flavor to the sauce.

-Pepper (ground):- Pepper powder adds spicy flavor to this sauce.
-You can adjust how much pepper you want to add. or just skip if you don't want any heat in your teriyaki.
+Pepper (ground):- Pepper powder adds a spicy flavor to this sauce.
+You can adjust how much pepper you want to add. or skip if you don't want any heat in your teriyaki.

-This is a simple and fuss free recipe.
-You just need to mix all ingredients and simmer for 2 - 3 minutes.
-And your delicious flavorful gluten-free teriyaki sauce is ready in minutes.
+This is a simple and fuss-free recipe.
+You need to mix all ingredients and simmer for 2 - 3 minutes.
+And your delicious, flavorful,ย gluten-free teriyaki sauceย is ready in minutes.

-In a saucepan, add tamari, water, grated ginger-garlic, sesame oil, rice vinegar, brown sugar.
+Add tamari, water, grated ginger garlic, sesame oil, rice vinegar, and brown sugar in a saucepan.
 Simmer it for 2 - 3 minutes.
-Then your teriyaki sauce is ready in less than 5 minutes.
-Here you can play around with ingredients as per your requirement.
+Then, your teriyaki sauce is ready in less than 5 minutes.
+Here, you can play around with ingredients as per your requirements.

 gluten free teriyaki sauce into jar